bettiolo/oauth-signature-js/README.md

 ## Developers

 The page is hosted on Github Pages, so be sure to merge your changes into the `gh-pages` branch to see them.

+The JavaScript is generated from the PogoScript files.
+Once you have [installed PogoScript](http://github.com/featurist/pogoscript), just:

+	pogo -cw *.pogo